-■ The maximum gridded results are then remapped to a finer DEM grid using the 5-m LiDAR data.
+The maximum gridded results are then remapped to a finer DEM grid using LiDAR data resampled to a 5-m grid resolution.
 This allows the flood extent to be more accurately displayed on the map and the higher resolution gridded results (i.e. same resolution as the 5-m DEM) to be produced.